TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    .. note::

-      :func:`getmembers` will only return class attributes defined in the metaclass when the argument is a class and those attributes have been listed in the metaclass' custom :meth:`__dir__`.
+      :func:`getmembers` will only return kundi attributes defined in the metakundi when the argument is a kundi and those attributes have been listed in the metaclass' custom :meth:`__dir__`.